hds-sandbox/bulk_RNAseq_course/develop/07c_DEA_visualization.md

 **Create a translator from gene names to gene IDs**

 While gene IDs are unique and traceable, it is hard for us humans to memorize a bunch of numbers.
-Let’s try to make a translator function that will give you possible gene IDs for a gene name.
+Let's try to make a translator function that will give you possible gene IDs for a gene name.
 Then you can use this table to select one of the possible gene_IDs.

-The function will take as input a vector of gene names of interest, the tx2gene dataframe and the dds object that you analyzed
+The function will take as input a vector of gene names of interest, the tx2gene dataframe and the dds object that you analyzed:

 ``` r
 lookup <- function(gene_name, tx2gene, dds){